huangdonghere/ECPCS/README.md

 DOI: https://doi.org/10.1109/TSMC.2018.2876202
 ```

-Please feel free to contact me if you have any questions regarding this work.
+Don't hesitate to contact me if you have any questions regarding this work.
 (Email: huangdonghere at gmail dot com)